 We will require additional capital from time to time in order to fund our operations, continue the development of products and to expand our product portfolio.
-We expect to seek additional financing primarily from, but not limited to, the sale and issuance of equity, or equity-linked or debt securities.
-We cannot assure you that financing will be available when and as needed or that, if available, the financings will be on favorable or acceptable terms.
-If we are unable to obtain additional financing when and if we require, it would have a material adverse effect on our business and results of operations.
+We expect to seek additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities.
+In addition, we may license portions of our proprietary technologies.
+We cannot assure you that financing or partnering opportunities will be available when and as needed or that, if available, they will be on favorable or acceptable terms.
+If we are unable to obtain additional sources of funds when and if we require, it would have a material adverse effect on our business and results of operations.
 To the extent we issue additional equity securities, our existing shareholders could experience substantial dilution.